-- Design (structural, design notches, joint location, or welding end configuration) - Materials (selection and handling of base and welding materials) - Base Metal Defects (introduced during manufacture and shaping of plate or piping components- pipe, cast valve, cast or forged fitting, etc.) - Fabrication (fabrication, welding, heat treatment, or cleaning of pressure vessels or piping during shop fabrication or field erection) - In Service (Fatigue, Creep, Thermal Shocking, Corrosion and Overload)
+- Design: structural, design notches, joint location, or welding end configuration - Materials: selection and handling of base and welding materials - Base Metal Defects: introduced during manufacture and shaping of plate or piping components- pipe, cast valve, cast or forged fitting, etc. - Fabrication: fabrication, welding, heat treatment, or cleaning of pressure vessels or piping during shop fabrication or field erection - In Service: fatigue, creep, thermal shocking, corrosion, and overload

-In some instances, the responsibility can be related to a combination of several of these classifications.
-For example, a pipe weld containing root defects, such as lack of penetration, may not fail during service until thermal or mechanical fatigue of sufficient magnitude initiates cracking and crack propagation of the existing defect through the cross sectional thickness.
-Figure 2 below illustrates a typical surface indication which required repair welding.
+In some instances, the responsibility can be related to a combination of these classifications.
+For example, a pipe weld containing root defects, such as lack of penetration, may not fail during service until thermal or mechanical fatigue of sufficient magnitude initiates cracking and crack propagation of the existing defect through the cross sectional thickness occurs.
+Figure 2 illustrates a typical surface indication, which required repair welding.
 The indication was discovered during a routine scheduled outage inspection.